Nadir Sedrati: Murders

-On May 14, 1999, Steil boarded a train bounded for Nancy, telling his family that he was going for a job interview and would be back three days later.
-Once he arrived at the location provided by his new "employer", Steil immediately recognized Sedrati, who offered to him to spend the evening at his place to celebrate their reunion.
-While he was distracted, Sedrati poured potassium cyanide into a cup of coffeea and served it to Steil, who quickly succumed to its poisonous effects.
+On 14 May 1999, Steil boarded a train bound for Nancy, telling his family that he was going for a job interview and would be back three days later.
+Once he arrived at the location provided by his new "employer", Steil immediately recognized Sedrati, who offered him to spend the evening at his place to celebrate their reunion.
+While he was distracted, Sedrati poured potassium cyanide into a cup of coffee and served it to Steil, who quickly succumbed to its poisonous effects.

 Once he confirmed that he was dead, Sedrati spent the next several hours dismembering his body, before loading the remains into his vehicle and disposing of them in the nearby canal.
-He then cleaned the entire apartment to erase any evidence and called the hostel Steil was staying at, claiming that the would not be coming back as he had started working at his company.
+He then cleaned the entire apartment to erase any evidence and called the hostel Steil was staying at, claiming that he would not be coming back as he had started working at his company.

-Days later, Gassen invited Sedrati to join him, Hans and Rosemarie Müller for a 55th birthday party at their apartment in Germany.
+Few days later, Gassen invited Sedrati to join him, Hans and Rosemarie Müller for a 55th birthday party at their apartment in Germany.
 At said party, Rosemarie gifted Gassen a yellow shirt as a birthday present, and for the rest of the night, the attendees partied until Sedrati said that he had to go back to his house in Nancy.
-On May 21, at approximately 3 AM, Gassen left his home to meet Sedrati for some sort of business meeting.
+On 21 May, at approximately 3 AM, Gassen left his home to meet Sedrati for some sort of business meeting.
 Müller, his roommate, was worried and contacted him by phone, but was only contacted hours later by Gassen, who by then had arrived at Sedrati's house, and assured him that he would call back later.
 In the meantime, Sedrati prepared a cup of coffee for Gassen, which he had secretly poisoned with potassium cyanide.
 Upon drinking it, the man collapsed and died within seconds.
 Not long after, a concerned Müller called on Sedrati's cellphone and insisted that he talk to his roommate, but Sedrati said that he was resting at the moment.
-After hearing this response, Müller suggested that he give some coffee to Gassen, to which their mutual friend responded that he had already done.
+After hearing this response, Müller suggested that he give some coffee to Gassen, to which their mutual friend responded that he had already done so.
 Relieved by his response, Müller ended the call, allowing Sedrati to proceed with dismembering the remains, which he then threw into the canal.

 A day later, fearing that something might have happened to Gassen, Müller decided to report his disappearance to the police.
-However, as Gassen was an adult and had only been missing for 24 hours, the report was not taken seriously and eventually dismissed altogether.
+However, as Gassen was an adult and had only been missing for 24 hours, the report was not taken seriously and was eventually dismissed altogether.
 During that time, Sedrati had managed to clean up his apartment and remove all traces of Gassen's DNA.